Rostelecom-CERT/go-cortex-analyzers/README.md

 ## List of analyzers

 * [Dor](https://github.com/ilyaglow/dor) analyzer - domank ranking
-* HaveIBeenPwned analyzer - check an email for breaches and pastes
+* [HaveIBeenPwned](https://haveibeenpwned.com) analyzer - check an email for breaches and pastes
+* [HackedEmails](https://hacked-emails.com) analyzer - check an email for breaches and pastes, sometimes better, sometimes worse than hibp

 ## How to build